jbcodeforce/flink-studies/docs/index.md

 ![](./images/e2e-2.png)

 As duplicates will occur, we always need to assess how downstream applications support idempotence.
-A lot of distributed key-value storages support consistent result event after retries.
+A lot of distributed key-value storages support consistent result even after retries.

-To support end-to-end exactly one delivery we need to have a sink that supports transaction and two-phase commit.
+To support end-to-end exactly one delivery, we need to have a sink that supports transaction and two-phase commit.
 In case of failure we need to rollback the output generated.
 It is important to note transactional output impacts latency.

 Flink takes checkpoints periodically, like every 10 seconds, which leads to the minimum latency we can expect at the sink level.

 For Kafka Sink connector, as kafka producer, we need to set the `transactionId`, and the delivery type: